Words and terms used in the world of From The Waters.

 A herb that is good for recovering from blood loss.

-In Aelin City, this refers to the land and buildings for Healers, the Infirmary and associated locations.
+In Aelin City, this refers to the general area and buildings designated for Healers, including the Infirmary and associated locations, such as the Rehabilitation Centre.

 A desert plant with little golden flowers that bloom once a year.